mycrocast/webplayer-documentation/lite.md

 ### mcc-loading-wrapper

-Can be used to set the color, padding, and other properties of the laoding animation overlay
+Can be used to set the color, padding, and other properties of the loading animation overlay

 Example:
 ```